GeekTrainer/learn-vue/m01-create-data-driven-websites-with-vue.js/includes/7-create-a-simple-Vue-app.md

 ```

 > [!TIP]
 >The [official Vue page](https://vuejs.org/v2/guide/installation.html) provides installation information and the latest CDN link that you can paste into any HTML page where you want to enable Vue.js.
 We are using version 3.0 of Vue.js for this training.
+You can also refer to the [Progressive JavaScript Framework](https://v3.vuejs.org/) webiste for more information about Vue.js version 3.

 **Step 2: Create a separate JavaScript file for your Vue application**